usefulstuffs/WUIsBack/README.md

 Licensed under the Apache License, version 2.0.
 Refer to [LICENSE.md](https://github.com/usefulstuffs/WUIsBack/blob/main/LICENSE.md).

 The repository includes a compiled copy of my fork of [NSxfer](https://github.com/kirb/nsis-nsxfer), licensed under the [zlib/libpng license](https://github.com/kirb/nsis-nsxfer/blob/master/LICENSE).

+Some rights go to [kirb](https://github.com/kirb) for the original project [Legacy Update](https://legacyupdate.net) which gave me the idea to start this.